jtudelag/OCP_Killer_Features/OCPv3.3/README.md

 To test this feature, we asume you have already followed the documentation and have a environment with seccomp profiles configured.

+NOTE:
+**Make sure you configure seccomp profiles in every node of your cluster, no matter if is a master, a infra or a node.**

-In the folder seccomp-profiles you can find the profile mkdir.json,that blocks the syscall mkdir.
+In the folder [`seccomp-profiles`](seccomp-profiles) you can find the profile mkdir.json,that blocks the syscall mkdir.
 You should place in the seccomp root folder of your cluster (In every node), Also two .yaml files with POD definitions, one annotated to use the mkdir.json profile.